CMUEberlyCenter/eberly-docuscope-dictionary-tools/README.md

 ```
 CLASS: <CLASSNAME>
 <word>+

 ```

 Where `<CLASSNAME>` is the all uppercase name of the class and `words` are lowercase strings in that class, one per line.
+There has to be a blank line between each CLASS.

 See api/docuscope_rules_schema.json for the schema of the resulting JSON.